Superphysics Superphysics

 A premise is a sentence affirming or denying one thing of another.

-• Universal means the statement that something belongs to all or none of something else.
+This is a statement that something belongs to all or none of something else.

-• The demonstrative premise is the assertion of one of two contradictory statements.
+This is the assertion of one of two contradictory statements.

-• The demonstrator does not ask for his premise, but lays it down
+• The demonstrator does not ask for his premise, but lays it down.

 But this will make no difference to the production of a syllogism in either case.